video-dev/hls.js/API.md

  - if set to true, start level playlist and first fragments will be loaded automatically, after triggering of ```Hls.Events.MANIFEST_PARSED``` event
  - if set to false, an explicit API call (```hls.startLoad()```) will be needed to start quality level/fragment loading.

+#### ```capLevelToPlayerSize```
+(default false)

+ - if set to true, the adaptive algorithm with limit levels usable in auto-quality by the HTML video element dimensions (width and height)
+ - if set to false, levels will not be limited.
+All available levels could be used in auto-quality mode taking only bandwidth into consideration.

+#### ```maxLevelCappingMode```
+(default Hls.CappingModes.DOWNSCALE)

+ - if set to Hls.CappingModes.DOWNSCALE, max capped level should be the one with the dimensions equal or greater than the HTML video element dimensions (so the video will be downscaled)
+ - if set to Hls.CappingModes.UPSCALE, max capped level should be the one with the dimensions equal or lower than the HTML video element dimensions (so the video will be upscaled).

 #### ```maxBufferLength```
 (default 30s)